lewagon/data-quizzes/README.md

-# data-quizzes
-Quizzes Notebooks used by Kitt for the Data Science bootcamp.
+This repository is used by Kitt to serve the quizzes through `curl`